csingh27sewts/Masterarbeit/Code/Implementation/Experiment_files/EXPERIMENT_INDEX.md

 Goal - Move cloth corner G00 to center (0, 0)
 State - (x,y,z) of G00
 Reward - 500 when it reaches , 500 - 10 * dist from center upto dist of 0.05, -10 * dist upto dist of 0.1 and -100 * dist otherwise  (Normalized reward divided by 500)

+# EXPERIMENT #1_2 :
+*cloth_sewts_minimal_1_2.py*
+Output - SAC_1_2
+Description - Simplistic experiment to make one cloth (randomly initialized) point move to a fixed position
+Cloth - 3X3
+Goal - Move cloth corner G00 to center (0, 0)
+State - (x,y,z) of G00
+Reward - 500 when it reaches , 500 - 10 * dist from center upto dist of 0.05, -10 * dist upto dist of 0.1 and -100 * dist otherwise

 # EXPERIMENT #2 :
 Output - SAC_2
 *cloth_sewts_minimal_2.py*